Classifying compact 4-manifolds via generalized regular genus and G-degree: Classifying results in dimension 4

 \subsection{Classifying with respect to G-degree}

-In order to face the classifying problem for compact $4$-manifolds with respect to G-degree, we need a further definition\footnote{Note that Definition \ref{gem-complexity} naturally extends - via graphs representing singular $d$-manifolds - an important PL invariant originally defined for closed manifolds.
-A lot of significant classification results have been obtained within crystallization theory with respect to it: see, for example, \cite{BCrG} and \cite{Casali-Cristofori JKTR 2008} for the dimension $3$, \cite{Casali-Cristofori ElecJComb 2015} and \cite{Casali-Cristofori-Gagliardi Complutense 2015} for the dimension $4$.
+In order to face the classification problem for compact $4$-manifolds with respect to G-degree, we need a further definition\footnote{Note that Definition \ref{gem-complexity} naturally extends - via graphs representing singular $d$-manifolds - an important PL invariant originally defined for closed manifolds.
+Many significant classification results have been obtained within crystallization theory with respect to it: see, for example, \cite{BCrG} and \cite{Casali-Cristofori JKTR 2008} for the dimension $3$, \cite{Casali-Cristofori ElecJComb 2015} and \cite{Casali-Cristofori-Gagliardi Complutense 2015} for the dimension $4$.
 A classification according to gem-complexity for compact orientable $3$-manifolds with toric boundary is obtained in \cite{Cristofori-Fomynikh-Mulazzani-Tarkaev}.} and some preliminary results.

-\begin{defn} \emph{For each compact $d$-manifold $M$, its \emph{(generalized) gem-complexity} is the non-negative integer $k(M)= p - 1$, where $2p$ is the minimum order of a (regular) $(d+1)$-colored graph representing $M$.} \end{defn}
+\begin{defn} {\em For each compact $d$-manifold $M$, its \emph{(generalized) gem-complexity} is the non-negative integer $k(M)= p - 1$, where $2p$ is the minimum order of a (regular) $(d+1)$-colored graph representing $M$.} \end{defn}

-\begin{lemma} Let $\Gamma$ be an order $2p$ 5-colored graph representing a compact $4$-manifold $M^4$.
+\begin{lemma} Let $(\Gamma,\gamma)$ be an order $2p$ 5-colored graph representing a compact $4$-manifold $M^4$.
 Then, for each cyclic permutation $\e$ of $\Delta_4$:

 \end{lemma} \dimo Theorem 22 of \cite{Casali-Cristofori-Dartois-Grasselli} gives the following formula for the G-degree of $\Gamma$:

 Hence the result comes by comparing it with formula \eqref{Euler-caracteristic n=4}.